generate_crypt_auto - generate mutt crypt_auto* send-hooks from gpg pubring

 gpg --list-keys --with-colons ... and generate a list of Mutt

-commands for each UID, discarding disabled, expired and revoked keys.
+commands for each UID, discarding disabled, expired, invalid or revoked keys.

-addresses, otherwise mutt attempts to match case sensitive.
+lower case addresses, otherwise mutt attempts to match case sensitive.
+Generate

 2016: the only difference to the version of 2009 is that the 2016 version